Standard of care: Medical standard of care

 Medical standards of care exist for many conditions, including diabetes, some cancers, and sexual abuse.

 Failure to provide patients treatment that meets a standard of care can incur legal liability for any injury or death that results.
 In large-scale disasters, public authorities may declare crisis standards of care apply.
-This allows overwhelmed medical to triage patients, directing resources toward patients they think need it the most, by giving other patients less than the normal standard of care.
+This allows overwhelmed medical personnel to triage patients, directing resources toward patients they think need it the most, by giving other patients less than the normal standard of care.
 For example, this occurred during the COVID-19 pandemic in Arizona.